zerolabs-app/openclaw-community-prompt-library/real-estate/real-estate-search.md

 * Recommended next actions
 * Best overall purchase candidate

-If no strong matches are available, provide the closest available matches and explain the tradeoffs.
+If no strong matches are available, provide the closest in-scope matches and explain the tradeoffs.

 Common Examples